Value of Communication in Goal-Oriented Semantic Communications: A Pareto Analysis

 Despite this progress, the \emph{value of communication} has yet to be satisfactorily characterized.
-In the existing literature, one relatively well-studied question is the following: Given a measure of the value of information and a communication budget (or cost), what is the best achievable performance and the optimal communication timing (i.e., the \emph{value of timing} problem)?
-Analytical tools from Markov decision theory, such as Lagrangian and constrained formulations, play a central role in addressing this problem; see, e.g.,~\cite{sun2020sampling, maatouk2020age, luo2025cost}.
-In practice, however, the communication budget is a parameter that may vary over time and requires careful calibration by the system designer.
-This motivates the problem of value of communication: Given a desired performance goal and an operating budget range, \emph{how sensitive is the optimal performance to changes in the communication budget?} In other words, what is the marginal benefit of communication, and when is it worth allocating additional transmissions?
+In the existing literature, one well-studied question is the following: given a fixed communication budget, how should it be used to optimize system performance?
+Analytical tools from Markov decision processes (MDPs), such as Lagrangian and constrained formulations, play a central role in addressing this problem (see~\cite{luo2025information} and the references therein).
+This approach, however, often communicates more information than necessary.
+Semantic communication inherently advocates a \emph{minimalist} design, yet a fundamental question remains: \emph{What is the marginal value of communication, and what is the minimum communication required to achieve the goal?} Answering this question requires a bi-objective formulation that jointly optimizes the two competing objectives, thereby providing a comprehensive view of their tradeoff.

-In this work, we characterize the value of communication through the remote state estimation of Markov sources, a fundamental problem in information and control theory.
+In this work, we characterize the value of communication through remote state estimation of Markov sources, a fundamental problem in information and control theory.
 As depicted in Figure~\ref{fig:system_model}, a sensor observes a Markov source $X$ and decides when to send its current observation to a receiver over a wireless channel.
-The receiver employs the maximum a posteriori (MAP) estimation policy $g$ that reconstructs the source based on all received messages.
-Our goal is to devise a communication policy $\pi$ that achieves an optimal trade-off between the long-run average estimation and communication costs.
-Unlike the classical notion that estimation quality is synonymous with accuracy, we filter out less informative measurements by quantifying their value through the urgency of the lasting impact metric~\cite{luo2025cost}.
+The receiver employs the maximum a posteriori (MAP) estimation policy $g$ to reconstruct the source based on all received messages.
+The sensor seeks a communication policy $\pi$ to achieve an optimal tradeoff between the estimation performance and communication cost.
+Unlike the classical notion that estimation quality is synonymous with accuracy, we filter out less important measurements by quantifying their value through the urgency of lasting impact metric~\cite{luo2025cost}.